mordachai/sleek-chat/README.md

 ### The Sleek Chat will appear only when you collapse the Foundry sidebar.

-**Enable Drag and Drop:** Allow the Sleek Chat interface to be repositioned on the screen.
+- **Enable Drag and Drop:** Allow the Sleek Chat interface to be repositioned on the screen.
-**Sleek Chat Opacity:** Adjust the overall opacity of the Sleek Chat interface (0.1 to 1.0).
+- **Sleek Chat Opacity:** Adjust the overall opacity of the Sleek Chat interface (0.1 to 1.0).
+- **Hide Navigation Menus:** You can occult the selected navigation buttons in the sidebar to help lessen the cluttering, keeping only the ones your players need.
+- **Hide Always:** Keep the selected menus hidden even when the sidebar is expanded.
+- **Apply only to Players:** Hide navigation buttons only for non-GM users, while you keep seeing everything.
+- **Dice Color:** Choose from various color options for the dice icons (white, red, green, cyan, blue, pink, yellow).

 ### Message Display

-**Message Fade Out Time:** Set the duration (in seconds) before messages start to fade out.
+- **Message Fade Out Time:** Set the duration (in seconds) before messages start to fade out.
-**Message Fade Out Opacity:** Define the final opacity level for faded messages (0.1 to 1.0).
+- **Message Fade Out Opacity:** Define the final opacity level for faded messages (0.1 to 1.0).

-### Dice Rolling

 - **Hide Total Result in Rolls:** Useful for systems where you want to show dice rolls without revealing the total, like some dice pool systems.
 - **Hide Adv./Disadv.
 Buttons:** Remove advantage/disadvantage options if not needed in your game system.
-- **Dice Color:** Choose from various color options for the dice icons (white, red, green, cyan, blue, pink, yellow).

-### UI Customization

-- **Hide Navigation Menus:** You can occult the selected navigation buttons in the sidebar to help lessen the cluttering, keeping only the ones your players need.
-- **Hide Always:** Keep the selected menus hidden even when the sidebar is expanded.
-- **Apply only to Players:** Hide navigation buttons only for non-GM users, while you keep seeing everything.

 ### Usage Tips